angarsky/diveintopython/learn/classes/abstract_class.md

 ```

-## Using Python abstract base classes to simplify your code design
+## Using Python abstract base classes

 Abstract classes in Python are classes that cannot be instantiated, and are meant to be inherited by other classes.
 They are useful for defining common methods and properties that should be implemented by their concrete subclasses.